pjaselin/Cubist/README.md

 ### Coefficient Display

-The `CubistCoefficientDisplay` plots the linear regression coefficients and intercepts selected by the Cubist model.
+The `CubistCoefficientDisplay` plots the multivariate linear regression coefficients and intercepts selected by the Cubist model.
 One subplot is created for each variable/attribute with the rule number or committee/rule pair on the y-axis and the coefficient value plotted along the x-axis.

 #### CubistCoefficientDisplay.from_estimator Parameters